Mary Magdalene in Ecstasy: Provenance

 The painting was virtually unknown until a 2011 article revealed an old photograph of it.
 Research subsequently confirmed its existence in a private French collection.
-In 2014, it was sold in Paris for 865,000 Euros (Approx. $1.15 million USD), more than 600,000 Euros above the asking price—a record price at the time for a work by Artemisia.
+In 2014, it was sold in Paris for €865,000 (approx. US$1.15 million at the time), more than €600,000 above the asking price—a record price at the time for a work by Gentileschi.
 That record was broken in 2018 with the sale of her Self-Portrait as Saint Catherine of Alexandria.

 There is no precise date for the painting; the first half of the 1620s has been suggested.
 The painting is in a private European collection.